-Everyone’s in a good mood and messages of hope and optimism is everywhere – so what better time to get motivated than now, right?
+Everyone’s in a good mood and messages of hope and optimism is everywhere.
+So what better time to get motivated than now, right?

 Below are some of most popular New Year Resolutions and the reason why today is the best time to start doing them.

 It’s a very busy time of the year.
-But if you can manage to do fitness exercises in between the Christmas shopping and holiday parties, then you can definitely make time for it when life goes back to “normal” by January.
+But if you can manage to exercises in between the Christmas shopping and holiday parties, then you can definitely make time for it when life goes back to “normal” by January.

 Moreover, if you can discipline yourself to eat healthy and control your appetite during the holidays, imagine how easy it will be come next year.

 The same argument goes for those who wants to quit smoking or lessen drinking.